-Hattie’s Garden is a sustainable agriculture garden that grows chemical-free produce.
-The program is also a Hattie Larlham vocational program for adults with developmental disabilities.
+Hattie’s Gardens is a sustainable garden that grows fresh, organic produce for Akron and Northeast Ohio residents.
+Hattie's Gardens is a Hattie Larlham vocational program for adults with developmental disabilities.

-Produce grown and harvested at Hattie’s Gardens is sold to community outlets, including Hattie’s Cafés & Gifts, the Hattie Larlham Center for Children with Disabilities and local farmers’ markets.
-If you own or work for a farmers' market, restaurant or specialty grocery store in the greater Akron, Ohio, area and would like to learn more about carrying sustainable produce from Hattie's Gardens, please contact Hattie Larlham.
-Produce is also available for employees and donated to local food banks.
+Fresh vegetables grown at Hattie’s Gardens are available at Akron and Northeast Ohio farmers’ markets.
+The sustainable produce is also grown for use at Hattie’s Cafés & Gifts and at the Hattie Larlham Center for Children with Disabilities.
+If you own or work for a farmers' market, restaurant or specialty grocery store in greater Akron, Ohio, and would like to carry Hattie's Gardens' fresh and local vegetables for your customers, please contact Hattie Larlham.
+Fresh produce is available to Hattie's Gardens employees and donated to local food banks.